 At this mid-life point in life, I’m making changes, so here it is . . .
 I am, Amy Isaman, Writer and Designer.

 I used to spend my days in high school teaching freshman English which can be either highly rewarding and entertaining, or horribly grueling and depressing depending on the day – think Shakespeare + fifteen year-olds.
 I also taught juniors and seniors, Creative Writing and AP Psychology – super fun classes.

 Now, I spend my days writing my stories and designing websites for the most amazing clients.
 I life my life enmeshed in creativity.
 And I LOVE it.

 It took a bit to get back to writing which I abandoned after a particularly horrible creative writing class in college, but I did get there.
-So far, I have completed one historical fiction novel, The Overlander’s Daughter, a young adult mystery, #Killing It, and a contemporary women’s adventure called The Tarot Cipher, though at this point, none are published.
-That WILL be changing soon.
+So far, I have completed one historical fiction novel, The Overlander’s Daughter, a young adult mystery, #Killing It, and a contemporary women’s adventure called The Tarot Cipher.

 "There is no greater agony than bearing an untold story inside you."Maya Angelou

 My Musings on Writing and my Journey Through Life

 This blog also has all of the posts from Where Teens Write, a site for teen writers that I used to run.

 This morning, I woke up way too early and couldn't go back to sleep.
 Insomnia isn't a frequent visitor, thank God, but when she visits, I feel like something that accidentally got put into the dryer with the laundry.
 My brain starts flailing and banging around with no...read more